How Do We Reduce Greenhouse Gases?

 There are ways to decrease emissions from manufacturing.
 Using materials that aren’t made from fossil fuels and don’t release greenhouse gases is a good start.
 For example, cement releases carbon dioxide as it hardens, but there are alternative products that don’t create greenhouse gases.
 Similarly, bioplastics made from plants are an alternative to plastics that come from fossil fuels.
 Companies can also use renewable energy sources to power factories and ship the products that they create in fuel-saving cargo ships.

 Take carbon dioxide out of the air.

-Along with reducing the amount of carbon dioxide that we add to the air, we can also take action to increase the amount of carbon dioxide taken out of the air.
+Along with reducing the amount of carbon dioxide that we add to the air, we can also take action to increase the amount of carbon dioxide we take out of the air.
 The places where carbon dioxide is pulled out of the air are called carbon sinks.
 For example, planting trees, bamboo, and other plants increases the number of carbon sinks.
 Conserving forests, grasslands, peatlands, and wetlands, where carbon is held in plants and soils, protects existing carbon sinks.
 Farming methods such as planting cover crops and crop rotation keep soils healthy so that they are effective carbon sinks.
 There are also carbon dioxide removal technologies, which may be able to pull large amounts of greenhouse gases out of the atmosphere.

 As the trees and other plants in a forest use sunlight to create the food they need, they are also pulling carbon dioxide out of the air.

 Credit: B NW on Unsplash

 © 2020 UCAR